 Evidence does not support the widespread use of statins in healthy older people to prevent heart disease and stroke, according to the authors of a new Spanish study.

 The widely held and persistent belief that milk boosts phlegm production and worsens respiratory conditions from asthma to the common cold, is a myth, argues a children’s health expert.

-Gout is not associated with an increased risk of fracture, according to a large UK study including thousands of primary care patients.
+The commonly used painkiller diclofenac is associated with an increased risk of major cardiovascular events, according to a study in Denmark.

 Taking fish oil supplement during pregnancy is linked to an increase in infant lean and bone mass by the age of six years, according to Danish and UK researchers.